 Malusi Gigaba said that Cars are already provided with brakes and seatbelts, it is not an extra that consumers have to pay for.
 There is no reason why the internet should be provided without the necessary restrictive mechanisms built into it.

-Witnesses say the security forces moved to prevent a planned demonstration by internet users against the blocking of access to
+Witnesses say the security forces moved to prevent a planned demonstration by internet users against the blocking of access to internet sites.

 There was a strong police presence in the main avenue of the capital and adjoining streets Saturday, after a demonstration was announced in recent days via sites including Twitter and Facebook.